-Documents for Court Proceedings in NSW.
+Documents required to Commence Court Proceedings in NSW.

-The claimant's (plaintiff) solicitor commences proceedings by filing in the Supreme Court Registry 184 Phillip Street Sydney the following documents;
+The claimant's solicitor commences proceedings by filing in the Supreme Court Registry 184 Phillip Street Sydney the following documents;

 (1) Summons seeking provision or further provision out of the estate of the deceased;